-Boxed into a corner?
-Donald Trump's limited options on North Korea
+4 ways Donald Trump could deal with North Korea

 Trump could push China to beef up and implement existing sanctions more harshly but there's no evidence that sanctions have any impact on North Korea's decision making, says Jeffrey Lewis, director of the US-based East Asia Nonproliferation Program.

-"It allows the US and our allies to look busy while the North develops an ICBM," he said.
+"It allows the US and our allies to look busy while the North develops an ICBM," he said, referring to the acronym for intercontinental ballistic missile.

 Zhao says that tougher sanctions may risk more brinkmanship -- Kim is a man who can't be bought off.